jocamav/spring-vue/README.md

 ```

-Finally, we are going to add the Router configuration.
+Finally, we are going to add the Router configuration at the bottom of the `app.js` file.

 ```javascript
 var router = new Router();